liuxin0824/CPT-pro/README.md

 # CRPTpro

-The paper is under reviews.
+The paper is under review as a journal paper at IEEE TSMCA.
 Codes will be available soon.